etnguyen03/opendental-patientportal/README.md

 A patient portal written in Django for Open Dental.

 Please note that this project has absolutely no affiliation with Open Dental.
-It just uses their API.
+It just interfaces with the MySQL database.

 ---